allen-cell-animated/medyan/projects/VC15/readme.md

 + See the following instructions for different project configurations.

 ### Main project
-+ For debugging in VS, you need to configure the command line arguments in MEDYAN.vcxproj.user.
++ For debugging in VS, you need to configure the command line arguments in MEDYAN.vcxproj.user, and of course, prepare the input files.
+The working directory is currently the same as the executable output directory.
 + Load MEDYAN.sln, choose `Debug` or `Release` configuration to build the MEDYAN project.

 ### Test project